-Work from home guidelines UK: Current Government advice explained
+Work from home guidelines UK: Current government advice explained

 This will be the case for at least six weeks but the state of play will be reviewed on Wednesday 5 January 2022, according to Mr Javid, although it is feared the present restrictions could be extended or even replaced by more severe “Plan C” measures if Covid-19 once more runs rampant over the festive period, when increased indoor socialising in mixed groups presents the ideal conditions for its spread.

-Mr Johnson attempted to strike a cautiously optimistic note during his press conference and said: “We can’t yet assume that omicron is less severe than previous variants.
+Mr Johnson struck a cautious note during his press conference and said: “We can’t yet assume that Omicron is less severe than previous variants.

 “So while the picture may get better, and I sincerely hope that it will, we know that the remorseless logic of exponential growth could lead to a big rise in hospitalisations and therefore, sadly, in deaths.